 In Focus: The most pressing transfer need of every Premier League club

-The Gunners have added Gabriel Jesus up top, Fabio Vieira in midfield and Oleksandr Zinchenko as a versatile option at full-back and in the centre of the park.
-As a result, there are no gaping holes in their squad.
+But they have snapped up Gabriel Jesus up top, Fabio Vieira in midfield and are close to signing Oleksandr Zinchenko as a versatile option at full-back and in the centre of the park.

-Lloyd Kelly, Chris Mepham and James Hill are the only three recognised centre-halves in the squad currently.
+Chris Mepham, 24, and James Hill, 20, are the only other two recognised centre-backs in the squad currently.

 Like last summer, the previous summer and the summer before that, Brighton are still on the hunt for a reliable goalscorer.

 Neal Maupay and Leandro Trossard both registered eight league goals as the Seagulls finished ninth last term — their highest ever league position.

 But if they can find a striker capable of finding the net more regularly, who knows how high they could go.

 Despite the arrival of Kalidou Koulibaly, Chelsea still need to add more options at centre-half.